gsurrel/PortingAndroid/clone-storage.md

 ### Without a SD card

 The command is quite similar: read the memory, compress it.
 This writes the compressed output to the standard output, so we can redirect it to a local file.
-The `pv` par is optionnal, it's only for having feedback on the progress of the command.

 ```
 adb forward tcp:7080 tcp:8080; adb shell "cat /dev/block/mmcblk0 | gzip -c 2>/dev/null | nc -l -p 8080"& sleep 1; nc localhost 7080 > phone.img.gz; adb forward --remove tcp:7080